desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 otherwise you can take a look at the supported messages in the following sections.

 ## Instantiate Message
-Allows to initialize the contract.
-This message has the following parameters:
+This message is used to initialise the contract and has the following parameters:
 * `name`: Name of the NFT contract;
 * `symbol`: Symbol of the NFT contract;
 * `minter`: Address with the rights to mint new NFTs.